Profile Likelihood Biclustering: Applications

-The three clusters of mice agree with those found by \citet{perry10}.
+CBC, DI-SIM, KM and SBC all select the same mice groups as PL, even when $K$ is allowed to vary for CBC and SBC.
+The agreement between all of the methods suggests that the three mice groups are meaningful.
+The three clusters of mice found by the methods also agree with those found by \citet{perry10}.
 That analysis identified the mouse clusters, but could not attribute meaning to them.
-The bicluster-based analysis has deepend our understanding of the three mouse clusters while suggesting some interesting interactions between the genes.
+The bicluster based analysis has deepened our understanding of the three mouse clusters while suggesting some interesting interactions between the genes.